openid/fapi/FAPI_1.0/openid-financial-api-part-1-1_0.md

 1. should support public clients;
 1. shall provide a client secret that adheres to the requirements in Section 16.19 of [OIDC] if a symmetric key is used;
 1. shall authenticate the confidential client using one of the following methods:
-    1. Mutual TLS for OAuth Client Authentication as specified in Section 2 of [RFC8705], or
+    1. Mutual TLS for OAuth client authentication as specified in Section 2 of [RFC8705], or
     2. `client_secret_jwt` or `private_key_jwt` as specified in Section 9 of [OIDC];
 1. shall require and use a key of size 2048 bits or larger for RSA algorithms;
 1. shall require and use a key of size 160 bits or larger for elliptic curve algorithms;